tarekziade/blog/entries/mozilla-is-hiring.rst

 Being a Devops for Mozilla is quite a job -- given the huge amount of traffic we get on most projects.

-If you are an Ops/Devops, located in Europe (anywhere!) and if you like Python as much as we do -- please apply !
+If you are an Ops/Devops, located in Europe (possible countries listed in the link) and if you like Python as much as we do -- please apply !

 The job description: http://jobvite.com/m?3dQRzfwd